Hiking Four Mile Trail in Yosemite National Park.

 The Four Mile Trail is a Yosemite favorite for good reason.

-Though it’s closer to five miles one-way, the nonstop views of Yosemite Valley, Tenaya Canyon, and the High Sierra peaks make every step worth it.
+Though it’s closer to 5 miles (8 km) one way, the nonstop views of Yosemite Valley, Tenaya Canyon, and the High Sierra peaks make every step worth it.

 If this guide inspires you to hike the Four Mile Trail in Yosemite, I’d love to hear about your adventure.